-Research - Performance of Small-Fruited Pumpkin Cultivars in Maine
+Research & Fact Sheets - Performance of Small-Fruited Pumpkin Cultivars in Maine

 A small-fruited (2-4 lb) or “pie” type pumpkin variety trial was established in the spring of 2009 at Highmoor Farm in Monmouth, ME.
 Three replications of seven varieties were direct-seeded on 18 June through black plastic mulch.
 Plots were 18 feet long with three feet between plants and six feet between rows.
 All fertilizer was applied according to soil test recommendations and incorporated prior to mulch application and seeding.
 Fruit were harvested on 18 September.
 Top performing varieties in terms of yield per plot included ‘Chucky’, ‘Small Sugar’, and ‘Field Trip’.
 ‘Fall Splendor’ produced the largest fruit in the trial, followed by ‘Winter Luxury’ and ‘Mystic Plus’.
 ‘Field Trip’ and ‘Fall Splendor’ had the highest stem quality in the trial and ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ were rated highest for exterior color and ribbing.
 The results of this trial suggest that ‘Field Trip’, ‘Mystic Plus’ and ‘Fall Splendor’ offer very high quality fruit with acceptable yields for pie-type pumpkins, while ‘Chucky’ offers acceptable fruit quality and very high yields.